100/101. Introduction to Music.

 245. Musics of Eastern Europe.

 In this course, we examine and analyze the music of a region where social and political life has changed dramatically and frequently during the last 150 years.
 From the revolutions of 1848 to the post-communist struggles of the 1990s, music and musicians often have been drawn into debates about national and regional identities.
 We proceed from the assumption that notions of identity and difference are evident not only in discourse about musical practices, but also in musical sound itself.
 Offered occasionally.
-Prerequisite: MUS 100/101, 200/201, or permission of the instructor.
+Prerequisite: MUS 100/101, 200/201.
 Also offered through European Studies and Peace Studies.

 Satisfying performances come out of both understanding one’s music thoroughly and rehearsing it efficiently.
 A weekly, individual lesson focuses on the skills appropriate to your instrument or voice.
 Class meetings concentrate on (1) reading rhythms and shaping musical phrases; (2) arranging and orchestrating music; and (3) organizing and leading practice sessions and rehearsals.
 Offered occasionally.
 Prerequisite: MUS 100/101 or MUS 200/201.
 May be repeated for credit.